UnmaintainedProjects/-name-2/README.md

 go run .
 ```

-> Note that ou will need to login to your Telegram account once.
+> Note that you will need to login to your Telegram account once.

 ## Commands